remimorvan/knowledge-clustering/README.md

 While writing some document, you have defined some knowledges in a file called `small.tex` (distinct from your main `LaTeX`).
-You continued writting your `LaTeX` document (not provided in the `examples/` folder) for some time, and used some knowledges that were undefined.
+You continued writing your `LaTeX` document (not provided in the `examples/` folder) for some time, and used some knowledges that were undefined.
-When compiling, `LaTeX` and the [`knowledge package`](https://ctan.org/pkg/knowledge) gives you a warning and writes in a `.diagnose` file some information explaning what went wrong.
+When compiling, `LaTeX` and the [`knowledge package`](https://ctan.org/pkg/knowledge) gives you a warning and writes in a `.diagnose` file some information explaining what went wrong.
 This `.diagnose` file contains a section called "Undefined knowledges" containing all knowledges used in your main `LaTeX` file but not defined in `small.tex`.
 We reproduced this section in the `small.diagnose` file.